-There is one more verb that is worth noting, one that is often confused as a noun, that is the verb of “worship.”
+There is one more verb that is worth noting, one that is often confused as a noun, and that is the verb “worship.”
 Yes, it is both a noun and a verb.
 Which one do you think God would like us to focus on?
 If we believe in one Creator, in God, we are called to the act of worshiping in “spirit and in truth.”
 That is, true worship takes place on the inside, in the heart or spirit of the worshiper.
-If we worship on the outside, worship is nothing more than a presentation, a show, a theatrical performance.
+If we worship on the outside, worship is nothing more than a presentation, a show, or a theatrical performance.
 Worship is the verb of all verbs, kicking our heart and soul off the pews and into the world around us.

 Psalm 45:1 – “My heart is stirred by a noble theme as I recite my verses for the king; my tongue is the pen of a skillful writer.”

 Psalm 103:1-2 – “Praise the Lord, my soul; all my inmost being, praise his holy name.
 Praise the Lord, my soul, and forget not all his benefits.”

 Psalm 24:3-4 – “Who may ascend the mountain of the Lord?
 Who may stand in his holy place?
 The one who has clean hands and a pure heart, who does not trust in an idol or swear by a false god.”

 Isaiah 66:2 – “Has not my hand made all these things, and so they came into being?” declares the Lord.
 “These are the ones I look on with favor: those who are humble and contrite in spirit, and who tremble at my word.”